Thomas Macdonough: Battle of Plattsburgh

 By late August 1814, approximately 10,000 British troops under the command of George Prevost had assembled near Montreal at the Canada–US border.
 Many of these soldiers were well-trained, regular troops who served under Wellington, already battle hardened from their recent defeat of Napoleon in Europe.
 Macdonough had little naval combat experience.
 His service in the Barbary wars was limited to gunboat actions and the capture and destruction of Philadelphia.

 He had yet to experience a ship-to-ship action, being on a vessel that was receiving broadsides, surrounded by dead and wounded men.
-Regardless of this lack in experience, Macdonough well understood that defending and holding Plattsburgh, thus not allowing General Macomb's troops to be surrounded by British forces on land and water, was vital to winning the war.
+Regardless of this lack in experience, Macdonough well understood that defending and holding Plattsburgh, thus not allowing General Macomb's troops to be surrounded by British forces on land and water, was vital to victory in the campaign.

 On September 3, Prevost's army crossed the border and marched into northern New York State, advancing on Plattsburgh.

 The city was held by General Macomb with less than 2,000 regular troops, with the support of the New York militia, under the command of General Mooers and the Vermont volunteers, under the command of General Strong.
 However, Prevost who had arrived in earnest was yet aware of enemy strength and positions and refused to march on the city itself without adequate naval support to divert the American forces.
-A squadron under the command of Commodore George Downie sailed southward into the open lake to engage the American fleet commanded by Macdonough.
-In anticipation of the British fleet, Macdonough strategically positioned and anchored his fleet a short distance off shore from Plattsburgh and made further preparations for Downie's advance.
+A squadron under the command of Commodore George Downie sailed southward into the open lake to engage the American squadron commanded by Macdonough.
+In anticipation of the British squadron, Macdonough strategically positioned and anchored his ships a short distance off shore from Plattsburgh and made further preparations for Downie's advance.